zrzka/RVStringObfuscator/readme.md

 	$SRCROOT/scripts/obfuscate-strings.sh

 Do not forget to **move** this Run Script phase **before** Compile Sources phase.
 Just to be sure that auto generated header file is updated before your application is compiled.

+Open [sample application](https://github.com/robertvojta/RVStringObfuscator/tree/master/sample) in Xcode and try it.
+Edit `sample.txt` file, add some strings, modify them, save it and run sample application.
+You should see all decrypted strings in console.